What we know about Selling Sunset season 4

 Unfortunately, Selling Sunset season four hasn’t been confirmed just yet by Netflix.

-However, with all the drama in the third series, we doubt the team is short on stories for another one.
+However, with all the drama in the third season, we doubt the team is short on stories for another one.

 Season one of Selling Sunset first launched in March 2019, introducing audiences to the super glamorous world of real estate – and the million-dollar houses – in the Hollywood Hills.